chx93965/Restaurant-Management-System/Proposal.md

 - PostgreSQL/SQLite3 database with normalized schema
 - Cloud storage AWS S3 for images and documents
 - External integrations of payment gateways, third-party voucher platforms
+#### Advanced Feature
+- We are going to implement authentication and authorization since the application allows users to create accounts to perform various actions based on the permission model.
+- The system also includes file handling and processing, such as menu and image uploads, as well as balance sheet downloads.

 #### Database Schema and Relationships